A Young Person’s Guide to Political Extremism

 You won’t have anything to fear.

 But it becomes your boring mate

-Who always tells you he’s your brother,
+Who tells you he’s your only brother,

-And tells you not to trust the others.
+And never should you trust the others.

 Fascism won’t keep things clear